oconnor0/BeaconRoad/CoreRules.md

 ## Warrior

-* Warriors fight and defend.
+- Warriors fight and defend.
 They attack relentlessly and impose themselves on others through their sheer physicality.
 They use their bodies to stand in the way of harm and protect those unable to do so.

-* Who will you be?
+- Who will you be?

-* XP Triggers
+- XP Triggers

-    * At the end of a session, mark XP if you addressed a challenge with coercion or violence.
+    - At the end of a session, mark 1 or 2 XP if you addressed a challenge with coercion or violence.

-* Starting Actions
+- Starting Actions

-    * 2 dots: Skirmish
+    - 2 dots: Skirmish

-    * 1 dot: Command
+    - 1 dot: Command

-* Starting Builds
+- Starting Builds

-    * *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*
+    - *If you want some guidance when you assign your four starting action dots and special ability, use one of these templates.*

-    * **Berserker.** +2 Wreck, +2 Hunt. **Deadly.**
+    - **Berserker.** +2 Wreck, +2 Hunt. **Deadly.**

-    * **Pugilist.** +2 Prowl, +2 Consort. **Arcane Potency.**

-    * **Templar.** +1 Finesse, +1 Command, +2 Study. **Bodyguard.**
+    - **Templar.** +1 Finesse, +1 Command, +2 Study. **Bodyguard.**

-    * **Warden.** +2 Prowl, +2 Utter. **Battleborn.**
+    - **Warden.** +2 Prowl, +2 Utter. **Battleborn.**

-* Friends and Rival
+- Friends and Rival

-    * A mercenary
+    - A mercenary

-    * A pugilist
+    - A pugilist

-    * A sawbones
+    - A sawbones

-    * A smith
+    - A smith

-    * A soldier
+    - A soldier

-* Special Abilities
+- Special Abilities

-    * **Arcane Potency.**

-        * You may imbue your hands, melee weapons, or tools with energy - allowing them to deal an additional damage type in addition to *kinetic* damage.

-            * *Your fists are now a light, melee weapon that rolls a [d6] effect die and threatens to your reach.*

-            * *When you imbue yourself with arcane energy, how do you do it?
-What does it look like when the energy manifests?*

-    * **Battleborn.**
+    - **Battleborn.**

-        * You may expend your **special armor** to negate a consequence from an attack in combat or to **push yourself** during a fight.
+        - You may expend your **special armor** to negate a consequence from an attack in combat or to **push yourself** during a fight.

-            * *When you use this ability, tick one special armor box on your character sheet.
+            - *When you use this ability, tick one special armor box on your character sheet.
 If you "negate a consequence", you completely avoid damage, a wound, or another consequence.
 If you use this ability to push yourself, you get one of the benefits (advantage, additional effect die, act when slowed or stunned), but you don't take stress.
 Your special armor is restored at the beginning of downtime.*

-    * **Bodyguard.**
+    - **Bodyguard.**

-        * When you **protect** a teammate, gain **Advantage** on your resistance roll.
+        - When you **protect** a teammate, gain **Advantage** on your resistance roll.
 When you gather info to anticipate possible threats in the current situation, you get **+1 effect**.

-            * *The protect teamwork maneuver lets you face a consequence for a teammate.
+            - *The protect teamwork maneuver lets you face a consequence for a teammate.
 If you choose to resist that consequence, this ability gives you Advantage on your resistance roll.
 Also, when you read a situation to gather information about hidden dangers or potential attackers, you get +1 effect-which means more detailed information.*

-    * **Deadly.**
+    - **Deadly.**

-        * You may expend your **special armor** to **push yourself** when making melee attacks.
+        - You may expend your **special armor** to **push yourself** when making melee attacks.
 When you do, you gain all benefits of **pushing yourself**.

-            * *When you use this ability, tick one special armor box on your character sheet.
+            - *When you use this ability, tick one special armor box on your character sheet.
 If you use this ability to push yourself, you get all of the benefits (advantage, additional effect die, act when slowed or stunned), but you don't take stress.
 Your special armor is restored at the beginning of downtime.*

-    * **Mule.**
+    - **Mule.**

-        * Your load limits are higher.
+        - Your load limits are higher.
 Light: 5.
 Normal: 7.
 Heavy: 8.

-            * *This ability is great if you want to wear heavy armor and pack a heavy weapon without attracting lots of attention.
+            - *This ability is great if you want to wear heavy armor and pack a heavy weapon without attracting lots of attention.
 Since your exact gear is determined on-the-fly during an operation, having more load also gives you more options to get creative with when dealing with problems during a score.*

-    * **Stalwart.**
+    - **Stalwart.**

-        * You cannot be *pushed* or *slammed*.
+        - You cannot be *pushed* or *slammed*.
 You gain +2 **Iron**.

-    * **Vigorous.**
+    - **Vigorous.**

-        * You recover from harm faster.
+        - You recover from harm faster.
 Permanently fill in one of your healing clock segments.
 Gain **Advantage** on healing treatment rolls.

-            * *Your healing clock becomes a 3-clock, and you gain Advantage when you recover.*
+            - *Your healing clock becomes a 3-clock, and you gain Advantage when you recover.*

-* Items
+- Items

-    * [ ] + Medium Armor

-    * [ ]-[ ] 1H Weapon and Heavy Shield
+    - [ ]-[ ]-[ ] Well-made chain or scale armor (medium).
+    - [ ] Well-made heavy shield.

-    * [ ]-[ ] Fine 2H Weapon
+    - [ ] Well-made 2H Weapon

 ## Wizard